DanTheBand/DanTheBand-Website-1/README.md

 - **Works**: Add or modify entries in the "Selected Works" grid
 - **Social Links**: Update URLs in the "Music & Streaming" and "Connect" sections
 - **Colors**: Modify the CSS color variables (purple theme: `#d8b3ff`, `rgba(62, 6, 112, ...)`)

+## Recent Changes (Changelog)

+- Removed redundant CTA: the "DISCUSS YOUR PROJECT" button in the Testimonials section was removed; the hero CTA (`Start Your Project`) and the Contact form are the primary ways to reach out.
+- Accessibility improvements: added a visible "Skip to Main Content" link, ARIA roles for form messages, and programmatic focus on success/error messages for screen-readers.
+- CSS cleanup: spacing and many layout values are being migrated from `px` to relative units (`rem`, `%`) for better responsiveness; this is a partial refactor and will continue.

+If you'd like, I can continue the px→rem conversions across the entire style block, or extract the styles into a separate `styles.css` file for easier maintenance.

 ### Adding New Sections